eshazen/carputer/Data/Shapefiles/README.md

 _Idea:_  Write/modify a tool to read the shapefile dataset and re-write as a text file in an easy-to-parse intermediate format.
 Either modify an existing tool or create a new one to write the shapfile data to the intermediate format.

-Modify the `.VRT` format to something like the following:

-	int32_t nvert;          // number of vertexes
-    int32_t nparts;         // number of polygons
-	int32_t parts[nparts];  // list of offsets to parts
-	coord_t lat[nvert];     // list of latitude
-	coord_t lon[nvert];     // list of longitude
+Probably now worth the effort.

 ### 2025-11-24